salindersidhu/Scriber/README.md

 *If you're using Google Chrome it is recommended to get the [Redux DevTool Extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd).*

 ## Running
-Run the following command inside your cloned repo to install the required packages:
+Run the following command to install all the required packages:
 ```bash
 npm install
 ```